Test in a live environment

 pd.saveAs(Paths.get("assets/secured.pdf"));

-This article discussed how to stamp content to an existing PDF document in Java.
+This article discussed how to stamp content on an existing PDF document in Java.
 There is a stamp package with a bunch of useful stamping classes, which can be used to add multiple format content to PDF at any desired location in the original document.

 IronPDF is a versatile library as it can be seen from the above code examples as well.
 It is quite simple but yet a very powerful PDF generation and manipulation tool.
 This helps developers to easily integrate all PDF functionalities in a single Java application program.